Avoid Anonymous Components With the displayName Property

 are commonly written as inline anonymous functions, like this:

-_10const HeavyComponent = React.memo((props) => (_10 <div>{/* Big expensive component tree here */}</div>_10));_10_10const FancyButton = React.forwardRef((props, ref) => (_10 <button ref={ref} className="FancyButton">_10 {props.children}_10 </button>_10));
+const HeavyComponent = React.memo((props) => ( <div>{/* Big expensive component tree here */}</div>));const FancyButton = React.forwardRef((props, ref) => ( <button ref={ref} className="FancyButton"> {props.children} </button>));

-The thing is that this way memo
+The thing is that this way, memo

-d components will appear as Anonymous memo in the React dev tools because React can’t infer a name from them, which makes them hard to find.
+memo in the React dev tools because React can’t infer a name from them, which makes them hard to find.

 For function components, React uses Function.name